Air Vietnam: Flight crew

 Air Viet Nam flight crews were composed of civilians with a mixture of ex-military pilots, (mostly former Republic of Vietnam Air Force), along with a few Americans.
 However, one American CASI pilot reported that the Taiwanese crew of the leased C-46 always parked its aircraft separately at Tân Sơn Nhứt International Airport in Saigon and kept its distance from the regular Air Viet Nam and CASI crews.

 Uniforms

 Pilots for Air Viet Nam wore a distinctive gold/bronze wing with a center shield containing a colored enamel version of the dragon/flag.
 It can be presumed that some senior grades of pilot and crew existed, although how these were indicated is not clear.

 Stewardesses, or flight attendants, wore a gold or bronze metal wing with an embossed dragon emblem.
 Uniforms consisted of the traditional áo dài in a variety of colors.

-Aircraft livery

-Air Vietnam aircraft generally had a single or dual green stripe down the main fuselage.
-The top fuselage was generally white with a natural metal (silver) lower.
-The colorful dragon/flag roundel appeared in various sizes, most often on the tail rudder.
-Sometimes the roundel would appear alone and occasionally with a dual green stripe.
-The wording "Air Viet Nam" appeared in red/orange lettering above the windows on all large aircraft except the 727s, which were marked "Hàng Không Việt Nam".
-Exceptions to these schemes included the early Viscount aircraft, which were all white with a green stripe and had the roundel appearing on the front fuselage.
-The Chinese C-46 aircraft had a blue and red nose-side stripe with the roundel appearing on the rudder.

 Marketing

 Advertisements used from the mid-1960s included South Vietnamese Olympians, such as Thach Thi Ngoc, and flamboyant military officer Nguyễn Cao Kỳ, whose wife Madame Nguyễn Cao Kỳ was a flight stewardess before they were married.
 These celebrities promoted the airline's operation of Viscounts on the "Green Dragon Route", alternating flights from Saigon to Siem Reap, Cambodia; Bangkok, Thailand; and Hong Kong.
 Timetables indicate domestic routes covering destinations as far north as Huế, as far south as Cà Mau, and including almost every major city in between.